deeheber/danielle-heberling-dot-xyz/content/blog/building-my-own-jamstack/index.md

 npm run build
 ```

-I added an npm script to my `package.json` that executes this script, titled it "production", and updated my `Website Builder` `Build Command` to be `npm run production`.
+I added an npm script to my `package.json` that executes this script, titled it "production", and updated my `Website` `Build Command` to be `npm run production`.
 All this script does is run the snippet above.

 ![package json](./package-json.png)